digital-asset/contingent-claims/docs/Lifecycling.md

 #### Boolean Conditions

-The boolean conditions within a `When` or `Until` node can be of the form
+The boolean conditions within a `When`, `Cond`, `Until` or `Anytime` node can be of the form

-- `t ≥ t_0`
+- `t ≥ t_0` for a time `t_0`

 - `o1(t) ≤ o2(t)` for two observables `o1`, `o2`

 The former allows for the deterministic determination of the first instant a condition is met.
-The latter might be of stochastic nature.
+The latter generally is of stochastic nature.

 #### Contract acquisition date